-To allow you you search for posts there is a vSearch in the left column.
+This is the main blog page of the vinceunlimited website.
+In blogs the latest articles are at the head of the page, with older posts appearing below in reverse date order.
+And so it will be on this page.
+To allow you to search for posts there is a vSearch in the left column.
 Look out for new post titles here.
-Alternatively go to the home page, by clicking on my face icon in the top left corner, to witness all new posts being added during this re-building stage.
+Alternatively go to the home page, by clicking on my face icon in the top left corner, to witness all new posts being added whether a blog or not a blog.

 The idea of a blog page on the website first appeared as an update to Version 2.01 on 25 Aug 2005

 First published in this format: Version 5.008 18 Oct 2017

 Page duplicates that also appear within other sections removed: Version 5.304a 16 May 2020

 In March 2020 about seven and a half million people and about a million businesses had a lifeline thrown to them under the UK Government's Coronavirus Job Retention Scheme.
 The scheme allowed companies to furlough their workers with the majority of their wages being funded centrally by the British taxpayer utilising tens of billions of pounds of additional national borrowing and debt.